stevenkuski/stevenkuski.github.io/README.md

 Hello World, I am working on my git hub lab.

-the following is the photo i used for the IOT lab.
+the following is the photo I used for the IOT lab.
+This is when I turned my phone into a security camera.

 ![image](presence.jpg)